 Azerbaijan's energy giant, the State Oil Company of the Azerbaijani Republic, already had taken over 11 high schools, 13 university-exam preparation centers and a private university believed to be linked to the Gülen movement.

 As in Turkey, the facilities enjoyed a good academic reputation, and had a nationwide presence.
-Experts earlier interviewed by EurasiaNet.org about the takeover generally saw political motivations for the takeover.
+Experts earlier interviewed by EurasiaNet.org generally saw political motivations for the takeover.

 But the schools’ parent company, the Azerbaijan International Education Company, in which SOCAR holds shares, claims its eye is just on the bottom line.
 The schools, the company claimed, were not financially viable.